HatulaPro/shmedit/README.md

     - `Ctrl + [`: Untabify line.
     - `Ctrl + F`: The command 'f: ' will be set, to allow users to get to `find` mode more easily.
     - `Ctrl + R`: The command 'fr: ' will be set, to allow users to get to `find&rep` mode more easily.
+    - `Ctrl + V`: Switches to `visual` mode.
+      + When in `visual` mode, you'll have two cursors.
+A static one (set to the location where you pressed `Ctrl + V`), and a dynamic one, which you can control.
+      + Controlling the `visual` mode dynamic cursor is done in the same way as normally, altough other modes are not available.
+      + Visual mode functions:
+        - `c`: Copy selection.
+        - `r`, `Backspace`: Remove selection.
+        - `p`: Paste from `mem`.
+Will be pasted after the dynamic cursor.

   - ### Commands:
     After starting command mode (`Ctrl + C`), you can start writing commands.
 The editor will parse and run them.